maplibre/maplibre-gl-js-docs/README.md

 2. Run `npm run create-image <example-file-name>`.
 The script will take a screenshot of the map in the example and save it to `docs/img/src/`.
 Commit the image.
 3. Run `npm start` to verify that your example image is loading as expected.

 For some examples, `npm run create-image` does not generate an ideal image.
-In these cases, you can interact with the map after running `ncreate-image`, or take a screenshot yourself by running the site locally with `npm start`, take a screenshot and save it in the `docs/img/src` folder.
+In these cases, you can interact with the map after running the command before the screenshot is taken, or take a screenshot yourself by running the site locally with `npm start`, take a screenshot and save it in the `docs/img/src` folder.

 To regenerate all images, run `npm run create-image all`.
-Note that this doesn't support interaction and examples that require manual interaction (e.g. popups). will need to be manually redone afterward.
+Note that this doesn't support interaction and examples that require manual interaction (e.g. popups) will need to be manually redone afterward.
 This feature is experimental and may crash before sucessfully generating all examples.

 ## Running the Documentation Server Locally